-Saint Ambrose School will respond to reports of child on child sexual violence and sexual harassment.
+Our school will respond to reports of Child-on-Child sexual violence and sexual harassment.

-For detailed information on what sexual violence and sexual harassment constitutes, important context to be aware of, related legal responsibilities for schools and colleges, advice on a whole school or college approach to preventing child on child sexual violence and sexual harassment and more detailed advice on responding to reports see departmental advice:
+For detailed information on what sexual violence and sexual harassment constitutes, important context to be aware of, related legal responsibilities for schools, advice on a whole school approach to preventing child on child sexual violence and sexual harassment and more detailed advice on responding to reports.